Sylvie515/NLP_SpotLite/README.md

 ### **Pipeline Overview**

-- **PyABSA (ATEPC)**: Candidate extraction
+The SpotLite system converts raw Google Maps reviews into structured, aspect-level insights through a multi-stage NLP pipeline.

+- **Aspect-Based Sentiment Extraction (PyABSA)**
-  Extracts aspect–opinion–sentiment triplets from each review and outputs candidate "compound phrases" with sentiment.
+  Extracts aspect–opinion–sentiment triplets from each review and generates candidate compound phrases with associated sentiment labels.

-- **SBERT prototype matching**: Aspect assignment
+- **Semantic Aspect Assignment (Sentence-BERT)**
-  Each candidate phrase is embedded and compared (cosine similarity) to per-aspect prototype vectors (mean of seed embeddings).
+  Each candidate phrase is embedded and compared to aspect prototype vectors using cosine similarity.
   Phrases with similarity ≥ 0.5 are assigned to that aspect.

-- **KeyBERT**: Top keyword extraction
+- **Keyword Extraction and Ranking (KeyBERT)**
-  After grouping candidate phrases by assigned aspect, KeyBERT extracts representative n-gram keywords (1–3 tokens) from that group.
+  Candidate phrases grouped by aspect are analyzed using KeyBERT to extract representative n-gram keywords (1–3 tokens).

+- **Aspect-Aware Summarization (T5)**
-Finally, the extracted keywords and sentiment scores are used to generate aspect-level summaries and structured outputs.
+  Extracted keywords and sentiment signals are used to generate concise aspect-level summaries describing key user feedback.

+- **Structured Output Generation**
+  The system produces structured JSON outputs containing aspect sentiment scores, ranked keywords, and generated summaries for downstream applications.

 ### **1. Text Cleaning & Google Metadata Parsing**